 The customer is a clinical-stage bio development company whose objective is to reduce society’s exposure to potentially harmful active agents by utilizing novel permeation technology to deliver active agents through tissue structures more efficiently.

-“The topical delivery of large molecules through skin, hair, eyes, mucosal surfaces and bone are difficult using traditional hyaluronic acid.” said a medical director from one of our customers.
+“The topical delivery of large molecules through the skin, hair, eyes, mucosal surfaces, and bone are difficult using traditional hyaluronic acid.” said a medical director from one of our customers.

 In the past, the most common form of hyaluronic acid in the pharmaceutical industry is high molecular weight HA, usually, more than 1800 K Da.

 The difference between high-molecular hyaluronic acid (≥1,800 kDa) and low-molecular-weight HA (10 kDa ~1,000 kDa) is that the low-molecular-weight HA has been split into smaller fragments.
 The smaller fragments can no longer form a gel with water like the large molecules, but they can penetrate the skin much easier and have a better anti-irritant and regenerating effect once absorbed by the skin.

 In the past, the customer had purchased traditional mini HA (>10K Da) for its pharmaceutical delivery research.
 Over the years, Stanford Chemicals has developed HA with the low molecule that has stronger skin penetration, named micro hyaluronic acid (micro HA), which is a low molecular weight HA (<5K Da).
 It is even lower than the mini HA.
 The main functions of Micro HA are recovery and super moisturizing the tissues.

 Stanford Chemical’s Micro-HA Super Active hyaluronic acid was used in Illustris molecule delivery technology to help facilitate a permeation process of the drugs in the human body.
 Micro hyaluronic acid as a drug carrier contributes to drug thickening, sustained release, transdermal absorption, and improved drug targeting.